 Step 2.
 Find an Ethereum exchange

 There are plenty of exchanges on offer if you want to buy and sell Ether.
 Each has advantages and disadvantages, so it’s a good idea to do a bit of research.
+Some will let you buy Ethereum with a credit card, whereas others will accept PayPal payments.
 To get you started, here are two of our favourite Ethereum exchanges:

 - Binance: Widely considered to be the best, most dependable place to buy cryprtocurrency, Binance is the world’s biggest crypto exchange.
 It offers a huge crypto marketplace and fees that compare favourably with its main competitors, plus a well-designed mobile app.